NANAnoo/RTClothVR/README.md

 # RTClothVR

-This project is used for learning real-time cloth simulation and exploring the feasiablity of performing real-tie cloth simulation to VR applications.
+This project is used for learning real-time cloth simulation and exploring the feasiablity of performing real-time cloth simulation for VR applications.
 The cloth model is basically comes from:

 >"
 D. Baraff and A. Witkin, “Large steps in cloth simulation,” Proceedings of the 25th annual conference on Computer graphics and interactive techniques  - SIGGRAPH ’98, 1998, doi: https://doi.org/10.1145/280814.280821."